kdar414/cycling/code_repo/Feb_10_2025/readme.md

 **Segmentation**
 - I am also trying to the run the **def GetGraph** function using 'topologic' to see if it will complete.
 Likely the better output to use for the interpolation.
 - Once done the code to create the new geometry column as discussed will run and I can test the centroids again to see if they have worked better or not.
+- I am a little confused about how the segmentation is related to the interpolation, like that is the gdf to use for the interpolation or for the centroids.